-Looking to improve your investing in 2022?
+Looking to get back on track with your investments?
 Start by getting organized with a three-bucket approach that investment advisors and financial planners use to assign goals and investment objectives to specific allocations of a client’s portfolio.

-This approach can help you clarify your financial goals and your plans to reach your goals, and it can simplify your decision-making throughout the year.
+This approach can help you clarify your financial goals and your plans to reach your goals, and it can simplify your decision-making in 2022 and beyond.

 Here’s how it works: